peng-lab/napari-basicpy/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-pybasic" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-basicpy" is free and open source software

 ## Issues